autonity/docs.autonity.org/concepts/validator/index.md

 :::

-Account addresses owning liquid newton and receiving staking and inflation rewards revenue are:
+Account addresses owning Liquid Newton and receiving staking and inflation rewards revenue are:

 - EOA accounts that have bonded ([delegated](/glossary/#delegated) or [self-bonded](/glossary/#self-bonded)) stake to a validator node, or have been recipients of a liquid newton transfer.
-- Contract accounts that have been recipients of a liquid newton transfer from an EOA or a contract account.
+- Contract accounts that have been recipients of a Liquid Newton transfer from an EOA or a contract account.

 Autonity implements an 'active epoch' staking model, applying [staking transitions](/concepts/staking/#staking-transitions) for bonding and unbonding at the end of each block epoch.